Paul (2011 film): Accolades

+At the 2011 National Movie Awards, Paul received both nominations for Performance of the Year (Frost and Pegg) and won Best Comedy; this same category was nominated at the St. Louis Gateway Film Critics Association Awards 2011.
+The film was nominated in two categories at the 2011 Golden Trailer Awards: "Trailer" (Workshop Creative) for Best Comedy and "Dessert" (The Ant Farm) for Best Comedy TV Spot.
+Character animators David Lowry and Mike Hull were nominated for Outstanding Achievement for Character Animation in a Live Action Production at the 39th Annie Awards.
+Paul's character design was nominated for Outstanding Animated Character in a Live Action Feature Motion Picture at the 10th Visual Effects Society Awards.

 Soundtrack

 Paul: Music from the Original Motion Picture was released on 21 February 2011 by Universal Music.
 It intersperses David Arnold's score with the rock songs appearing in the film.

 Future

 Pegg has stated that he would like to do a sequel to Paul, titled Pauls, but that the time and expense it would take means it is unlikely to happen unless costs decrease.
-On August 13, 2021 during a live stream on Instagram, Pegg stated that there was 'no chance' of a sequel.
+On August 13, 2021, during a live stream on Instagram, Pegg stated that there was 'no chance' of a sequel.